mortberg/cubicaltt/examples/README.md

 * **equiv.ctt** - Definition of equivalences and various results on these, including the "graduate lemma".

+* **grothendieck.ctt** - This file contains a constuction of the Grothendieck group and a proof of its universal property.

 * **groupoidTrunc.ctt** - The groupoid truncation as a HIT.